GeorgeLychock/Project-Management-Dashboard---MS2/TESTRM.md

 - [JSHint](https://jshint.com/) was used to check Javascript function logic and syntax
     -   Tested all script.js functions in JSHint 4/7/21
     -   Tested all usersettings.js functions in JSHint 4/7/21
--   [Autoprefixer: v9.7.6](https://autoprefixer.github.io), PostCSS: v7.0.29, Browsers: last 4 version

 <a name="TESTSTORIES"></a>
 ## User Story Testing
 Testing User Stories from User Experience (UX) Section

 ### Story 1
-As a visitor, I want to view the projects and tools available to add to a main dashboard.
-The dashboard is a clear, one-stop view of all my projects' status and tools I'm currently using.
+As a visitor, I want to view the projects and tools available to add to a main dashboard so I can have a clear, one-stop view of all my projects' status and tools I'm currently using.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   There is an indication that I'm the user logged in
     -   My available projects are indicated in a side panel or other persistent section; called a Library.